jdsalmonson/jdsalmonson.github.io/_posts/2025-04-04-new_door_thermo.md

 ## Data Collection

-In anticipation of a long overdue replacement of the antique (estimated 1860's) front door to my house with a modern, weatherproof version, I constructed a couple basic temperature sensors.
+In anticipation of a long overdue replacement of the antique (estimated 1860's) front door to my house with a modern, weatherproof model, I constructed a couple basic temperature sensors.
 To do this I used a couple of extra [XIAO ESP32S3](https://www.seeedstudio.com/XIAO-ESP32S3-p-5627.html?srsltid=AfmBOorm6VqDA1EE2GMdlkGD49jS8rrfBPsX4YdDZpzPoyrdKdV7dI3O) microcontrollers that I had laying around.
 I've come to like the [ESP-IDF](https://github.com/espressif/esp-idf) development framework for programming the ESP32 family of chips.
-The microcontroller interfaces with an MCP9808 temperature sensor over I<sup>2</sup>C and makes the data available by running a webserver on my WiFi network.
-It queries the temperature sensor every second with a ```read_temperature(&current_temperature)``` call.
+The code to program the ESP32S3 is [here](https://github.com/jdsalmonson/temperature_sensor_esp32_mcp9808/tree/main/esp32_wifi).
+The microcontroller interfaces with an MCP9808 temperature sensor over I<span style="vertical-align: super;">2</span>C and makes the data available by running a webserver on my WiFi network.
+It queries the temperature sensor every second with a [```read_temperature(&current_temperature)```](https://github.com/jdsalmonson/temperature_sensor_esp32_mcp9808/blob/main/esp32_wifi/main/main.c#L80) call.
 The webserver can receive two URI requests; one for the temperature and another for WiFi radio connection signal strength.
 Each device runs a mDNS service that allows it to be found on my network with the name ```temp-sensor-1``` or ```temp-sensor-2``` respectively.
+I then run a python script [```temperature_logger.py```](https://github.com/jdsalmonson/temperature_sensor_esp32_mcp9808/blob/main/scripts/temperature_logger.py) on a computer that queries and logs the temperature from each device.

 | Temperature sensors |
 |:--:|